The Business Case for Solar

 Network charge mitigation

-A large proportion of our commercial customers have achieved payback periods between 2.5 - 3 years through Genevo’s careful usage analysis and system sizing optimisation.
-A carefully structured finance arrangement will often yield a nett reduction in monthly outgoings after solar system savings are offset from system repayments.
+A large proportion of our commercial customers achieve bankable payback periods of between 2 - 3 years.
+Optimising system payback curves can only be achieved through careful usage analysis and system sizing selection.
+Of further benefit is that a carefully structured finance arrangement will often yield a nett reduction in monthly outgoings after solar system savings are offset from system repayments.
 Solar for SME’s really is a no brainer!

 Business time is solar time